Chewhern/PriSec_General/FileStorage/readme.md

 # Latest reduced bugs version (Recommended)
 1. 0.0.5

-## PayPal Sandbox credentials
-Now the application is running in sandbox(PayPal), you will need to use these sandbox credentials to mimic making payment.

-Login Email: sb-vfpvt6618287@personal.example.com\
-Login Password: J/5Cv.j4

 ### For versions before 0.0.5
 Try to run the application's exe, if you can't run the application's exe, then try to run the setup in this folder.